jhidding/check-deps/README.md

 The goal of this script is to check software dependencies for you.
 If you have some complicated setup which requires a combination of executables, libraries for different languages etc., this script can check if those are in order.

-You specify the dependencies in a `dependencies.ini` file, then this script checks them.
+You specify the dependencies in a `dependencies.toml` file, then this script checks them.
 You only need Python installed, nothing else for this script to work.
 [You simply ship this script with your distribution.](https://github.com/jhidding/check-deps/blob/main/check-deps)

 # Tutorial
 Suppose your project needs a specific version of GNU Awk.
 According to the GNU guidelines for writing command-line applications, every program should support the `--version` flag.
 If we run `awk --version`, what do we get?